wpexpertsio/new-user-approve/readme.txt

 == Changelog ==

+= 1.4.1 =
+* delete transient of user statuses when a user is deleted

 = 1.4 =
 * add filters
 * honor the redirect if there is one set when registering